CMS-Enterprise/mint-app/docs/adr/0016-change-history-solutioning.md

 A new feature is going to be implemented in MINT, exposing change history in a manner that is viewable on the front end.
 We currently have data auditing happening in the database, however this is not human readable, and not easily searchable ([see data auditing](0007-adr-data-auditing.md)).

-As such, we need the ability to translate the data that is already stored, or change how we sort the data.
+As such, we need the ability to translate the data that is already stored, or change how we store the data.

 ## Decision Outcome